-The work of RAICES and our CEO Jonathan Ryan was featured by the artist Taiji Terasaki in his contemporary art exhibition, at the Japanese American National Museum (JANM) in Los Angeles, CA from January through March 2020.
+The work of RAICES was featured by the artist Taiji Terasaki in his contemporary art exhibition, at the Japanese American National Museum (JANM) in Los Angeles, CA from January through March 2020.
 Through video projections on mist, photographic weavings, and audience participation, visitors to this multimedia exhibition were invited to learn about, reflect on, and celebrate heroes who advocate and fight for those who face discrimination, prejudice, and inequality at borders both real and imagined.
 The show also served as a remembrance of the 78th anniversary of President Roosevelt’s signing of the Executive Order 9066, which authorized the unconstitutional incarceration of American citizens and residents, and draws parallels between the Japanese American concentration camps in World War II and today’s detention crisis.
-In conjunction with the exhibition, RAICES Communications Manager Lucia Allain represented the work of our RAICES heroes with a special Pecha Kucha presentation and human rights panel delivered at JANM’s National Center for the Preservation of Democracy as part of the one-day celebration of the Transcendient heroes and their work.
+In conjunction with the exhibition, former RAICES Communications Manager Lucia Allain represented the work of our RAICES heroes with a special Pecha Kucha presentation and human rights panel delivered at JANM’s National Center for the Preservation of Democracy as part of the one-day celebration of the Transcendient heroes and their work.

 “As an institution born of a community’s unjust World War II-era incarceration and the aftermath, JANM has long focused its attention on the consequences of prejudice, fear, and misuses of power.
 TRANSCENDIENTS shines a light on both celebrated and unknown ‘heroes in our midst’ who have dedicated their work to dismantling borders, speaking truth to power, and promoting reconciliation and understanding.
 JANM and Terasaki honor and celebrate diverse and all encompassing heroes, whose work ranges from advocating for the humane and just treatment of refugees and immigrants, to those who challenge power through interfaith social justice, to those who believe in the potential of former gang members to transform into leaders in their communities.
 TRANSCENDIENTS invites visitors to be challenged and inspired by these heroes, make connections between past and present, and contribute in their own ways to support a more just, fair, and compassionate society.”